sysen-limited/jekyll-angular/README.md

 #### Javascript

-In here you can build up any javascript you need to support dynamic interactions on your site, these files will be compiled automatically for you on deployment / preview
+In here you can build up any javascript you need to support dynamic interactions on your site, these files will be compiled automatically for you on deployment / preview, as we are looking to support AngularJS a basic setup using Angular for all javascript is used.

 #### LESS